fusioncharts/dev_centre_docs/getting-started/plain-javascript/slice-data-plot-using-custom-api-in-plain-javascript.md

 The above chart has been rendered using the following steps:

 1. Include the necessary libraries and components using `import`.
-For example, `react-fusioncharts`, `fusioncharts`, etc.
+For example, `fusioncharts` library, etc.

+2. Add the chart and theme as dependency.

-2. Store the chart configuration in a JSON object.
+3. Store the chart configuration in a JSON object.
 In the JSON object:
     * Set the chart type as `pie2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of `dataSource`.

-3. Create a component to include `react-fusioncharts` component.

-4. In the above sample:
+4. `beforeRender` event is called to slice the data plot of the chart.

+5. Radio buttons are created inside the `<div>` to choose a data plot you want to slice out.

-    * `radioHandler` is used for the radio buttons to slice the data plots.
+6. Functionalities are added to the radio buttons to update the chart type at runtime.
-    * A callback event is called for `dataPlotClick`.
-    * `sliceClicked` method sets the relevant radio active when a plot is clicked.

-5. Add the `render()` function to create the **radio buttons** inside the `<div>`.

-6. Create a `DOM` element and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.